 ASTM D6537 determines shock responses for product package systems when subjected to shock inputs.
 As an ISTA and ISO 17025 certified lab, we realize the importance of ASTM shock integrity testing.
 Meeting the ASTM D6537 requirements can be difficult.
 We understand the challenges and guide companies through the process.

 Keystone Package Testing partners with customers to achieve package compliance.
 We provide comprehensive reports shortly after the completion of the testing.
 Keystone creates an accurate test plan to eliminate expensive over-testing.

 Request a quote and find out first hand about our competitive pricing, timely process, and outstanding reputation.
 Contact us to receive more information on regulatory compliance package integrity testing.

 Summary of ASTM D6537 Shock Testing

 The purpose of ASTM D6537 is to measure the shock responses when an actual or simulated package is subjected to shock.
 This test will measure package performance by using acceleration measurement techniques.
-The results of this test will provide the user with helpful information about package performance.
-They can determine the package’s ability to withstand shocks and impact hazards that it may encounter throughout distribution.
+Also, ASTM D6537 provides the user with helpful information about package performance.
+Users can generally determine the package’s ability to withstand shocks and impact hazards that it may encounter throughout distribution.

-In order to fully understand ASTM D6537 procedure, there is some specific terminology defined by the following:
+To fully understand the ASTM D6537 procedure, there is some specific terminology defined by the following:

-- Accelerometer- sensor that is able to convert acceleration into a measurable proportional electric signal
+- Accelerometer- a sensor that can convert acceleration into a measurable proportional electric signal

 - Coefficient of restitution- rebound velocity to impact velocity ratio